Rings of Uranus: ε (epsilon) ring

 The geometric thickness of the ε ring is not precisely known, although the ring is certainly very thin—by some estimates as thin as 150 m.
 Despite such infinitesimal thickness, it consists of several layers of particles.
 The ε ring is a rather crowded place with a filling factor near the apoapsis estimated by different sources at from 0.008 to 0.06.
 The mean size of the ring particles is 0.2–20.0 m, and the mean separation is around 4.5 times their radius.
 The ring is almost devoid of dust, possibly due to the aerodynamic drag from Uranus's extended atmospheric corona.
 Due to its razor-thin nature the ε ring is invisible when viewed edge-on.
 This happened in 2007 when a ring plane-crossing was observed.
+The temperature of the ε ring was measured by ALMA to be 77.3±1.8 K.

 The Voyager 2 spacecraft observed a strange signal from the ε ring during the radio occultation experiment.
 The signal looked like a strong enhancement of the forward-scattering at the wavelength 3.6 cm near ring's apoapsis.
 Such strong scattering requires the existence of a coherent structure.
 That the ε ring does have such a fine structure has been confirmed by many occultation observations.
 The ε ring seems to consist of a number of narrow and optically dense ringlets, some of which may have incomplete arcs.